CurePeach/curepeach.github.io/docs/journal.md

 - I noticed when the window was minimised, the links look a bit weird so I'm changing the titles to FontAwesome icons.
 Learning to set these up is taking a bit longer than I first assumed because I remember in one of my projects last year, my friend wanted to add a play button and I think that's already built-in so we didn't need to use FontAwesome.
 - I just added some dummy blocks of data to test out what my page would look like if it had information on it.
 I want to make it that the side bar is always there but I'm not sure how to.
 Time to do some extensive googling!!
 I still can't seem to figure it out without ruining the rest of my page so I guess it will have to do.
 - My initial goal of this coding session was to make the subtitles interactive.
 It required a little bit of JavaScript revision but I think I got it done pretty well! :)

+**17th January 2021**
+- Goal for this session is to just replace the lorem ipsum filler text with actual information about me.